This post is dedicated to S, who helps to advocate for acceptance, not just awareness for disabled friends

 - Seven Places I Don’t Take My Blindness Cane

 - Blindness Canes and Building Identification: Navigating College Campuses

 Understand that conditions may change

 When I first started dealing with a then-undiagnosed brain condition, no one was quite sure what to expect.
 Would my eyesight worsen?
 What if I started getting chronic migraines?
 Would I walk funny?
 The answer to all of these questions was yes, and it helped to have people understand that disability is not static, and changes over time, sometimes not for the better.
-Read more about my experiences with an undiagnosed illness in high school here.

 Support disabled voices